mytardis/mytardis_ngs_ingestor/README.md

 illumina_autoprocess --config autoprocess_config.toml --runs /data/sequencing_runs
 ```

+Each task in the autoprocessing pipeline creates a file `<run_dir>/tasks/<task_name>`.
+This file is JSON and contains the status, (eg running, complete, error) and
+sometimes the stdout/stderr from a wrapped tool (eg bcl2fastq stderr messages).

 Autoprocessing will ignore any run folders containing the file `tasks/ignore`.
 You can create this for existing processed runs by running something like: